rbm4/CAAS---Custom-Ai-Ability-System/readme.md

    - Allows to control conditionals like how much healthpoints or mana to decide whether to use abilities or not
    - Allows to control how many enemies are nearby to decide whether to use abilities or not
    - Allows to control if ability will be cast in a random target or the current target
+   - onAttack, onAttacked, onAcquireRange, onPeriod are some of the supported events

    ----
    API: